-- Drags are more persistent relative to past events, and it will take years to climb out of the hole left by the Great Recession. - Credit Market, while much improved, remains sluggish and still difficult to access. - U.S. Consumers are responding to massive wealth destruction and tighter credit conditions. - The job market will take a long time to recover --- nearly 875,000 jobs have been lost since the most recent peak.
-Rehiring, while necessary, will not be enough. - Multiple Challenges --- the lingering effects from the Great Recession will merge into the beginning of the economic shifts caused by the retirement of the Baby Boom Generation.
+- Drags are more persistent relative to past events, and it will take years to climb out of the hole left by the Great Recession. - Credit Market, while much improved, remains sluggish and still difficult to access. - U.S. Consumers are responding to massive wealth destruction and tighter credit conditions. - Job and Housing Markets will take a long time to recover. - Multiple Challenges --- the lingering effects from the Great Recession will merge into the beginning of the economic shifts caused by the retirement of the Baby Boom Generation and the persistent effects of the Oil Spill.